 Lately, I’ve been really tired.
-Work is going great, I’ve been making sales but I use up a lot of energy during the day.
+Work is going great, and I’ve been making sales, but I use up a lot of energy during the day.
 Meeting with clients has been both invigorating and exhausting.
 I go in ready to close and afterwards ready to sleep.
 It takes a lot of focus to perform at a high level.
 Sure, I can drink coffee or tea, but I’ve cut out caffeine this year for my heart health, which also needs improving.
 So, what can I do?
 Well, I recently found out about an IV infusion that’s piqued my interest.
-It’s called NAD infusion and it really sounds like something I need.

 What are NAD Infusions?